Expressways of Cambodia: Phnom Penh-Sihanoukville Expressway

-The road will be opened to the public starting on October 1, 2022, until October 31, 2022, under a one-month trial free of charge.
+The road opened to the public on October 1, 2022, under a one-month free of charge trial.
+Toll fees range from 0.08 USD/km for passenger cars to 0.40 USD/km for trucks over 20 tons.

 Phnom Penh-Bavet Expressway

 On November 9, 2022, Cambodian Prime Minister Samdech Hun Sen and Chinese Premier Li Keqiang has signed a memorandum of understanding to build the 138 km Phnom Penh-Bavet Expressway.

 The second expressway, the Phnom Penh-Bavet being studied and planned by the China Road and Bridge Corporation, and expected to start construction in June 2023.
 The expressway will have a length of 138 kilometers, with width of 25.5 meters, consist of 4 lanes (2 lanes a side).

 Phnom Penh-Bavet Expressway is expected to booster the transportation and import-export between Cambodia and Vietnam and reduce the transportation cost and time between the two countries.

+On June 7, 2023, Samdech Hun Sen officially announced and presided over the ground-breaking ceremony of the Phnom Penh-Bavet Expressway with the length of 135.10 km.
+The expressway's construction is set to be carried out by the esteemed China Road and Bridge Corporation (CRBC), adhering to a 48-month timeline and scheduled for completion in 2027.

+Phnom Penh-Siem Reap-Poipet Expressway

+On March 28, 2023, Ministry of Public Works and Transport announce in a letter to related-provincial authorities on the feasibility study of Phnom Penh Siem Reap Expressway.
+The announcement was met with great reception from the public as Siem Reap is one of the most popular tourist destinations for Cambodians and National Road 6 is currently one of the most congested roads in Cambodia as it passes through heavily populated provinces such as Kampong Cham, Kampong Thom, and Siem Reap.

+In tandem with presiding over the ground breaking ceremony for PP-Bavet Expressway, Samdech Hun Sen also announced the feasibility of the highly anticipated Phnom Penh-Siem Reap-Poipet Expressway, a massive project which touted to be cost somewhere around $4 billion.
+The Phnom Penh-Siem Reap-Poipet Expressway Project is Cambodia's third expressway project that will pass through five capital-provinces, including Phnom Penh, Kandal, Kampong Cham, Kampong Thom and Siem Reap, with approximately total length of 400 kilometers.